scottcase3374/primetoolkit/README.md

 - Functional Programming aspects (i.e. Lambdas)
 - Streams
 - Use of JSON
+- Use of Eclipse / maven plugins to improve code quality/security and perform tasks

 ## Examples of Design Patterns used
 - Gang of Four (GoF)